by JOE JOHNSON & KATE SELTZER

 The goal of the program from its inception in 2011 has been, according to the Honors Program director Kelli Slunt, to provide “an intellectual home” for high-achieving students.
 Honors classes are available to all students, however.

 Slunt said she recently sat in on a modern languages meeting with the intent of expanding the honors designation to courses beyond Spanish.
-Coming this spring, students are able to choose from 21 courses in a variety of subjects.
+Coming this spring, students are able to choose from 21 courses in 16 disciplines.
+There are 53 approved honors-designated courses that are offered at least once every two years.

 Some students think there should be more honors course offerings in a variety of majors.